MartinsAwojide/VLM_Quantization-Aware_Training/README.md

 ## Training with OpenCLIP
+- create a conda environment
-- Once you’ve installed the dependencies for [openCLIP](https://github.com/mlfoundations/open_clip?tab=readme-ov-file#install) and structured your dataset path as follows:
+- Install the dependencies for [openCLIP](https://github.com/mlfoundations/open_clip?tab=readme-ov-file#install) using the install_requirements script in the custom_scripts folder and structure your dataset path as follows:

 ```bash
  /data/mini/{}.tar